 Securing Your Relay

-After deploying your relay (see Relay Setup), the next step is securing it.
-This guide walks you through vault initialization, two-factor authentication, and remote unseal.
+After deploying your relay (see Relay Setup), the next step is understanding the security model.
+The vault is auto-created on first run (same password and seed as your identity), so you can start using it immediately.
+This guide covers what the vault does, two-factor authentication, and remote unseal.

 Prerequisites

-• Relay deployed and running (shurli relay serve)
+• Relay deployed and running (vault auto-created on first start)

 • SSH access to your relay server (or local terminal)